-This course includes 2 hours of laboratory work per week for learning the skills of image processing, interpretation and analysis using ENVI, ArcGIS, and free software (like SNAP).
+This course includes 2 hours of laboratory work per week for learning the skills of image processing, interpretation and analysis using ENVI, ArcGIS, and free software.
+This activity will be performed in the computing laboratory of the Geology Department that is equipped with the required resources.

-All course material, including lectures notes, tutorials and additional readings will be available in the Moodle platform: online.upr.edu
+All course material, including lectures notes, tutorials and additional readings will be available in the Moodle platform (online.upr.edu).